ForceUniverse/dart-forcemvc/readme.md

 Use a server with dart very easily, create controllers with annotations ...

+First you will setup a new server.

+	WebServer server = new WebServer(wsPath: wsPath, port: port, host: host, buildPath: buildPath);

+Then you use the on method to handle http requests.

+	server.on(url, (req) { /* logic */ }, method: "GET");

+You can also use the annotation RequestMapping in a dart object

+	@RequestMapping(value: "/someurl", method: "GET")

+Then you register that object on the WebServer object.

+	server.register(someObjectWithRequestMappingAnnotations)

 More info will follow in the coming days!

 #### TODO ####